mesbah68/mapBox/README.md

-# TripinoBoilerplate
+# ReactMapBoxGl
-This is the customized react boilerplate that been used in tripino
+This is the react-map-gl that contains a suggestion box and many feachurse such as add new pin and delete added pins .